Availity/availity-react/docusaurus/docs/components/table/index.md

 #### `tooltipProps?: UncontrolledTooltipProps`

 This is only utilized when there is a primary action on the table.
-This will override any of the default tooltip props for the `UncontrolledTooltip` that appears when hovering over the primary action icon.
+This will override any of the default tooltip props for the `UncontrolledTooltip` that appear when hovering over the primary action icon.

 ### Action Definitions